VRuskaEngine/VRuskaEngine/doc/conventions.md

 # Code Style and Conventions {#conventions}

 <!--
-Copyright 2021-2022, Collabora, Ltd. and the Monado contributors
+Copyright 2021-2022, Collabora, Ltd. and the VRuska Engine contributors
 SPDX-License-Identifier: BSL-1.0
 -->